Skip to main content

 Sending wires with the Global Payments API

-The Global Payments API allows users to initiate wire credit transfer payments in a lightweight, yet robust manner.
+The Global Payments API allows users to initiate wire credit transfer payments in a manner that is both lightweight and robust.

-A POST request communicates the details of the payment and the synchronous ACK/NACK responds with real-time information to confirm if the request made it through the initial processing.
+A POST request communicates the details of the payment details, and the synchronous ACK/NACK provides real-time confirmation on whether the request has passed the initial processing stage.
 The J.P.
-Morgan Payment Status Track-n-Trace API offers continuous status tracking information for these transactions.
+Morgan Payment Status Track-n-Trace API offers ongoing status tracking information for these transactions.

 Availability